 Cell Phone Use While Driving and Its Legal Implications

 On May 10th, 2021, tragedy struck on I-5 in Tacoma, Washington when Kyang Park’s tire check turned fatal.
 After pulling over on a shoulder due to a flat tire, Mr. Park stepped out of his vehicle and onto the right-hand lane to examine it, only to be struck and killed by another driver.
 The driver, 29-year-old Karley Cecil, was reportedly on her phone and updating her Facebook posts at the time of the accident.
-Her distracted driving and negligence resulted in the untimely death of the 78-year-old man.
+Her distracted driving and negligence resulted in the untimely death of the 78-year-old man in Washington State.

 The wide-spread use of phones on the road is a notorious issue across the country.
 Studies show that the act of using a cell phone while driving causes a substantial amount of car accidents in the U.S., which is shown to be at around 10%.
 While there are laws in place to dissuade drivers from using cell phones while driving, there are still some that ignore the dangers and potential legal consequences.
 Normally cell phone use while driving is just a minor traffic violation, but depending on the circumstances it can be elevated up to a Class A Felony, such as Vehicular Homicide if similar circumstances such as Karley Cecil’s are present.
-When facing such charges, it is important to seek out an attorney that is both knowledgeable and skilled to work in this area of law.
+When facing such distracted driving charges in Washington, it is important to seek out an attorney that is both knowledgeable and skilled to work in this area of law.
 The Law Office of Erin Bradley McAleer is a top choice for those in need of a defense against these types of charges.
 With a wealth of experience defending our clients, our attorneys work tirelessly to create strong defenses to achieve the best possible outcome.

 Legal Implications of Cell Phone Use While Driving